 |Certificates of Deposit|| ||$500 for all terms|

-Savings Bank of Danbury offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Savings Bank of Danbury has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
 Savings Bank of Danbury does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Savings Bank of Danbury's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Savings Bank of Danbury's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a Savings Bank of Danbury Near Me

-Savings Bank of Danbury has 18 physical locations in the U.S.Back to Overview
+Savings Bank of Danbury has 18 physical locations across the U.S.Back to Overview